 The special grace of the sacrament of the Anointing of the Sick has as its effects: the uniting of the sick person to the passion of Christ, for his own good and that of the whole Church; the strengthening, peace, and courage to endure in a Christian manner the sufferings of illness or old age; the forgiveness of sins, if the sick person was not able to obtain it through the Sacrament of Penance; the restoration of health, if it is conducive to the salvation of his soul; the preparation for passing over to eternal life.
 (CCC 1532)

-Saint Joseph Chruch offers communal anointing twice a year at all weekend Masses.
+Saint Joseph Church offers communal anointing once per year at a weekend Mass.
 Individual anointing can be arranged with one of the priests at any time.
-Please contact the Parish Center (574-234-3134) if you are going to be hospitalized or homebound for any length of time.
+Please contact the Parish Office (574-234-3134) if you are going to be hospitalized or homebound for any length of time.
 We will arrange for you to receive the sacraments and a visit from one of our priests.
 Note that hospitals do not notify the parish if a parishioner is admitted.